 Final Fantasy 7 Remake Intergrade

 In the Blade Runner videogame you chase replicants.
 Citizen Sleeper flips that script.
-You're a sleeper, an escaped indentured worker made of synthmeat hiding out in a space station city called Erlin's Eye.
-Bounty hunters and AI security are out to get you, but between dodging them you've also got to eat and sleep and somehow get by.
-A pool of dice represents your ability to face each day-cycle, and can be spent to explore, work, and hack the station's systems.
-Unlikely allies can be found among the mostly human population, and getting to know them is as important as your struggle to make it one more day in this unique but all-too-familiar capitalist hellscape.
+You're a sleeper, an escaped indentured worker made of synthmeat hiding in the space station city called Erlin's Eye.
+Bounty hunters and AI security are out to get you, but between dodging them you've also got to eat, sleep, and somehow get by.
+A pool of dice represents your ability to face each day-cycle, and can be spent to explore, work, and hack the systems of Erlin's Eye.
+Unlikely allies can be found among the station's mostly human population, and getting to know them is as important as your struggle in this unique but all-too familiar capitalist hellscape.